 * born in Germany.

 Stine Marie Fischer made her debut at Oper Stuttgart in 2014 in Rihm’s Jakob Lenz, followed by Stubenmädchen in Boesman’s Der Reigen, Bradamante in Handel’s Alcina, Dryade in Strauss’ Ariadne auf Naxos, Annina in Strauss’ Der Rosenkavalier, Pollina in Tchaikovsky’s Queen of Spades, as well as Maddalena in Verdi’s Rigoletto.
-During the 2018/2019 season, she will sing in new productions of Henze’s Der Prinz von Homburg and Prokofiew’s L’amour des trois oranges.
+During the 2019/2020 season, she will sing in a new production of Vivaldi’s Juditha Triumphans and make her debut as Carmen in Bizet’s Carmen.

 Stine Marie Fischer was soloist in Bach’s St. John Passion (Stuttgarter’s Bachwoche ) and has sung Beethoven’s Symphony N° 9 (Japan), Handel’s Messiah as well as Mozart’s Coronation Mass at Festival Mecklenburg-Vorpommern.
 In 2019, she made her debut at Elbphilharmonie.
 She took part in world-premiéres in Cap d’Ail (South France), Lyon, Frankfurt, Göttingen and Leipzig.